-We recently talked about the book you just wrote Pastor John, back on Thursday of last week. . . .
-In light of that, Brandon in Charlotte, NC writes in: “Pastor John, thank you for your Christ-centered precision and for the tremendous volume of your ministry output.
+We recently talked about the book you just wrote, Pastor John, back on Thursday of last week.
+In light of that, Brandon in Charlotte, North Carolina, writes in, “Pastor John, thank you for your Christ-centered precision and for the tremendous volume of your ministry output.
 I’m curious how you produce so much content.
-What time do you wake up, or find time to read and write, or eat your cereal?
-You mention your aversion to TV in Don’t Waste Your Life, but what advice do you have for the daily schedule making to make the most of life for Christ?”
+What time do you wake up?
+When do you find time to read and write, or eat your cereal?
+You mention your aversion to TV in Don’t Waste Your Life, but what advice do you have for the daily schedule-making, to make the most of life for Christ?”

-Give 10% of your focus in life to avoiding obstacles to productivity and 90% of your focus to fastening on to great goals and pursuing them with all your might.
+Give ten percent of your focus in life to avoiding obstacles to productivity and ninety percent of your focus to fastening onto great goals and pursuing them with all your might.
 Very few people become productive by avoiding obstacles to productivity.
 It is not a good focus.
 That is not where energy comes from.
 It is not where vision comes from.

 People write books about that and make a lot of money, but that is not where anybody gets anything worthwhile done.
 Getting things done that count come from great, glorious, wonderful future possibilities that take you captive and draw your pursuit with all your might.
-And then all that other stuff about getting obstacles out of your way.
-That is the 10% of broom work that you have to do.
+And then all that other stuff about getting obstacles out of your way, that is the ten percent of broom-work that you have to do.

 Life comes to us in chapters that are very different from each other.
 If you are married and have little children, that is a chapter that needs a great deal of focus on the children.
 If God wills, there may be another chapter for you with different possibilities, different potentials, and different priorities.
 The Lord will be pleased if you focus on the chapter you are in and live according to the demands of that chapter with all your might.

 4. Find Your Life Goal